Fentanyl-Laced Cocaine Becoming A Deadly Problem Among Drug Users

 "It's all about making them [drug users] need the product," Rafael says.

-There's at least one flaw in that market expansion theory, says Albie Park, who co-founded a drug use harm reduction program out of Northampton, Mass. called HRH413.
+There's at least one flaw in that market expansion theory, says Albie Park, who co-founded a drug use harm reduction program out of Northampton, Mass., called HRH413.

 "If you're opioid naive [with no tolerance for opioids] and you take fentanyl, there's a good chance you'll die," Park says.
 "So adding fentanyl to cocaine may just scare people away. "

-Still, Park says the amount of cocaine in fentanyl he's hearing about suggests intent.
+Still, Park says the amount of fentanyl in cocaine he's hearing about suggests intent.
 He can't understand why.

 "I'm baffled," Park says.
 "I don't understand the logic."